Mickey Ferriols

-Michelle Ferriols (born March 8, 1973), also known as Mickey Ferriols, is an American-born Filipino actress.
+Michelle Forster (born March 8, 1973), also known as Mickey Ferriols, is a Filipino actress.

 She has a son with ex-partner Archie Alemania named Brent Marcus Alemania.

 Career

 Ferriols shot into stardom via a PLDT commercial.
 She has since starred in memorable teleseryes like Sana Maulit Muli, Hiram, Dyosa, Ina Kapatid Anak and Kadenang Ginto, among all.
 She also appeared in several movie blockbusters such as Honey, Nasa Langit Na Ba Ako?
 (1998), Jose Rizal (1998), Kung Ako Na Lang Sana (2003), Caregiver (2008), and Born to Love You (2012); all of which she worked with high-caliber actors with the likes of Cesar Montano and Sharon Cuneta.

 For some time, Ferriols hosted award-winning shows such as Eat Bulaga and Unang Hirit.